 The types of sanctions that may be imposed by Bursa under its rules include the following:-

 In this regard, we disseminate and share relevant key information pertaining to enforcement to the market with the view of enhancing the effectiveness of our enforcement actions.
 With greater transparency of our enforcement approach as well as decisions/actions, we hope that the market is aware and understands the enforcement actions taken by Bursa Malaysia.
 The transparency of enforcement is accomplished through, amongst others, publication of our public enforcement actions as well as posting of our key enforcement cases on Bursa Malaysia’s website.

-In initiating and undertaking enforcement actions, Bursa Malaysia adopts a consultative approach in working together with the Securities Commission to ensure effective regulation of the capital market.
-This is particularly pertinent when there is contravention of both rules of Bursa Malaysia and the law under the purview of the Securities Commission.
-In such circumstances and based on the facts and evidence, Bursa Malaysia will consult the Securities Commission as to the appropriateness of initiation of enforcement action by Bursa Malaysia.
+In initiating and undertaking enforcement, where necessary Bursa Malaysia consults the Securities Commission to ensure effective regulation of the capital market.
+This is particularly pertinent when there is a contravention of both the rules of Bursa Malaysia and the law under the purview of the Securities Commission.
+In such circumstances, Bursa Malaysia will consult the Securities Commission as to the appropriateness of initiation of enforcement action by Bursa Malaysia.